 But did you know those simple walks with your pet can boost your health and support your wellbeing?
-Providing both cardiovascular and joint support when out and about, long walks with your dog have a whole heap of benefits for our bodies than we can imagine.
+From cardiovascular to joint support, long walks with your dog have a whole heap of benefits for our bodies and minds.

-From coastal paths to rocky terrains, no walk is different around Cornwall.
-Whether it is a stroll on the beach or a wander in the woods, varying the terrain you walk on can help improve your joints, your posture and even your heart.
-With harder and longer walks helping support healthy heart and lungs, challenging yourself and your pooch to a slightly longer walk can do wonders for your overall health.
+From coastal paths to rocky terrains, no two walks are the same around Cornwall.
+Whether it is a stroll on the beach or a wander in the woods, varying the terrain you walk on can help improve your joint health, your posture and even your cardiovascular fitness.
+With harder and longer walks helping support a healthy heart and lungs, challenging yourself and your pooch to a slightly longer walk can do wonders for your overall health.

-For our pets, regular exercise all aid their normal bodily functions maintaining their muscles, joint and heart ensuring weight is managed and their bodies are in tip top shape all year round meaning you both get exactly what you whilst enjoying quality time together.
+For our pets, regular exercise aids in their normal bodily functions, maintaining their muscles, joints and heart health.
+Ensuring their weight is managed is also an important factor, allowing their bodies to be in tip top shape all year round meaning you both get exactly what you need whilst enjoying quality time together.

 Magic for our Mood

-If there is any better time to understand the term “cabin fever”, it would be the events of the past year.
+If there were any better time to understand the term “cabin fever”, it would be the events of the past year.
 With many of us confined to our homes, walks with our dog have been the only taste of the outdoors we have had.
-Now, with another lockdown well underway and the winter weather growing darker sooner than before, there is no better time to enjoy a taste of fresh air than during the day.
+Now, with another lockdown well underway there is no better time to enjoy a taste of fresh air than during these short winter days.

-Giving a light relief from the confinements of our homes, exercise releases Serotonin, a chemical in our brains that influence our moods and feelings.
+Giving a much needed relief from the confinements of our homes, exercise releases Serotonin, a chemical in our brains that influence our moods and feelings.
 Just a simple walk can boost our mood and strengthen the bond between you and your pet.
-Keeping January Blues at bay has never been more important so when inside becomes all too over-whelming – just take a deep breath and explore the outdoors with your four legged friend.
+Keeping the January Blues at bay has never been more important, so when inside becomes all too over-whelming – just take a deep breath and explore the outdoors with your four legged friend.